-The beginning of Wisconsin Aviation, Inc., took place during one of the most challenging of economic times in recent history, the early 1980's.
+The beginning of Wisconsin Aviation, Inc., took place during one of the most challenging of economic times, the early 1980's.
 Only two weeks prior to the nation's first air traffic controller's strike, Jeff Baum and his partner looked at a bankrupt fixed base operator (FBO) and a stagnant municipal airport in Watertown, Wisconsin.
 However, their futuristic, positive vision overshadowed what they saw.
 Faced with daunting odds, which included interest rates of over 21%, skepticism on the part of the insurance carrier, and the country facing one of the worst recessions ever, Wisconsin Aviation, Inc., was born.

 Two years later in 1983, Wisconsin Aviation was well established and growing.
 It began operating a second FBO at the Dodge County Airport in Juneau, Wisconsin.
 This was followed in 1985 with the purchase of an affiliate third FBO, Air Sinclair, in Milledgeville, Georgia, an airport located 70 miles southeast of Atlanta.
 A corporate maintenance facility was added in 1987 to provide the parts and service for a growing fleet of charter and rental aircraft, as well as customer aircraft.
 During late 1991, Wisconsin Aviation organized a European affiliate, Wisconsin Aviation-Europe, in Germany, which operates two American aircraft to this day.
 On January 1, 1994, Madison's Four Lakes Aviation assets were purchased, followed in mid-1995 by the assets of Coldstream Aviation Corporation, also of Madison.
 Subsequent to 1998, we added avionics and interior repair and installation facilities at Madison.
 In the fall of 2001, we established a charter operation at Oshkosh to better serve our Fox Valley customers.
 On December 3, 2002, Wisconsin Aviation dedicated its new $2.5 million, state-of-the-art general aviation terminal on the east side of the Dane County Regional Airport in Madison.
 This clearly moved Wisconsin Aviation into the FBO leadership for the state of Wisconsin.
 In 2008 Wisconsin Aviation's growth continued with the completion of a new avionics hangar in its Technical Services Complex.